 Install the new LED cluster.
 Should be pretty self explanatory where these go.

-NOTE: If your kit has a clear LED instead of a blue one don't worry!
+NOTE: All kits appear to have a clear LED instead of a blue one for the high beams.
+Don't worry!
 It will indeed be a blue light when you turn it on.

 You can use a couple of small pieces of electrical tape to hold them in place, if desired.
 Just make sure you don't block any holes that are needed to re-mount the cover.